RuiGao9/GoodnessOfFitModel/README.md

 - `RSD`: The standard deviation of the residual.
 The unit is the same as output variable.<br>

 # Brief introduction of this repository
-Two input vectors, observations and estimations, are supposed to be provided at least, and another two, “type_statistic” and “residual” are optional.
-As a result, t score, p value, and the selected goodness-of-fit statistic are returned by this python function.
-This python function package mainly contains 3 parts: residual plot (optional), goodness-of-fit statistics, and the student’s t test (optional).
+Two input vectors, observations (true) and estimations (pred), are supposed to be provided at least, and another two, “num_decimal” and “residual” are optional.<br>

-Details can be found in the attached manual.
-This repository is supposed to be modified later accordingly.
-If there is any mistakes, welcome leave comments and send them to me.<br>

-Rui Gao<br>
-rui.ray.gao@gmail.com
+As a result, 10 statistics are returned by this python function.
+This output of this function can be mainly divided into 2 parts: goodness-of-fit statistics and residual plot (optional).

+Any found issues are appreciated to contact Rui at Rui.Ray.Gao@gmail.com or RuiGao@UCMerced.edu.